morgancollado/mocingbird-task-manager/readme.md

 ```
 This keeps the controller logic straight forward while still giving us generated helper methods like `task.pending?`, `task.completed!`, minimal overhead allowing for less code to maintain while still giving us the benefits of callback support and guarded transitions.

+I had initially explored implementing the AASM gem to give tasks a robust state engine but decided to opt for enum only due to the complexity that AASM introduces that was not necessary for the scope of this project.

 ### Authentication

 1. JWT‑based via a custom JsonWebToken helper